tews-code/operating-system-in-1000-lines/website/en/09-memory-allocation.md

     align: Alignment,
 }
 ```
-To simplify things, we will ignore the requested alignment, and always align to a full page.
+To simplify things, we will ignore the requested alignment and always align to a multiple of a full page.

 You will find the following key points: